Yerba Mate: Complete Guide (Benefits, Preparation & More)

 Mate in South American culture

 The Guaraní indigenous culture shaped the mate ritual.
 Mate, native to South America, has become an iconic social mate drink: sharing the same gourd is a sign of friendship and hospitality.
-Footballer Antoine Griezmann, like many high-level athletes, has helped popularise regular consumption of mate in Europe.
+Many enthusiasts and travellers have helped popularise its consumption in Europe.
 This ancestral drink holds major cultural significance from southern Brazil to Chile, through Uruguay, Argentina and Paraguay.

 Mate and organic farming: our commitment